d3cryptex/d3cryptex/README.md

 Here are some of my projects and contributions that you can check out:

 - [Erium Project](https://github.com/d3cryptex/erium-project) - A Minecraft server project with 3 distinct game modes.
-- [Message App](https://github.com/d3cryptex/message-app) - A chat application with authentication and local message storage.
+- [Message App](https://github.com/d3cryptex/Simple-MessagingApp) - A simple chat application with authentication and local message storage for beginers.
+- [Artworks Gallery](https://github.com/d3cryptex/artworks-gallery) - Just a simple gallery where you can add and manage your pictures.
+- [DLL Injector](https://github.com/d3cryptex/Delusive-Loader) - A DLL injector for Rust, written in C++.
+It has good security against hacking.
+- [Finance News]() - Cool web app about financial news.Has logging and google auth.Also has api interactions to show actual news and currencies.

 <p align="center">
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZ3AxdGZrZ2ZreDdoaDA4cHE3NHBxZGwwZmhrdmltMjJ6dzV4c2gyNSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/NKEt9elQ5cR68/giphy.gif" width="500"/>